edwinthinks/clean-structured-rspecs-example/README.md

 # What is this?

-A minimal setup Ruby example on how to structure specs for (I believe) higher clarity and less lines of code.
+A minimal setup Ruby example on how to structure specs using [RSpec](http://rspec.info/) for (I believe) higher clarity and less lines of code.

 ## Installation